LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Methods

-The convolution stack of the encoder architecture is adopted from the VGG architecture \cite{vgg}.
-The convolutional layer parameters in terms of the receptive filter size and stride are kept the same as those of the VGG architecture: $3\times3$ and $1$, respectively.
+Since the convolution stack of the encoder architecture is adopted from the VGG architecture \cite{vgg}, the convolutional layer parameters in terms of the receptive filter size and stride are kept the same as those of the VGG architecture: $3\times3$ and $1$, respectively.
 To increase the detailed representation of low-level feature encoding, the convolution stack consists of two convolutional layers followed by batch normalization.
 A nonlinear activation function is employed after the second convolutional layer, which makes the decision function discriminative.
 Let $x^l$ be the higher-dimensional image representation extracted from convolutional layers by progressively processing local features layer by layer.
 This process categorizes pixels in higher-dimensional space corresponding to their semantics.
 However, the model predictions are conditioned on the features extracted from the receptive field.
-For each convolutional layer $l$, a feature map $x^l$ is obtained by sequentially applying a linear transformation achieved by a nonlinear activation function.
-The rectified linear unit (ReLU) function is chosen as a nonlinear activation function given by Eq. (\ref{1}).
+For each convolutional layer $l$, a feature map $x^l$ is obtained by sequentially applying a linear transformation realized by a nonlinear activation function.
+The ReLU function is chosen as a nonlinear activation function, as shown in Eq.\ref{1}:

-where $c$ represents the channel dimension and $i$ denotes the spatial channel dimensions.
-The feature map activation is formulated as \\
+where $c$ represents the channel dimension, $i$ denotes the spatial channel dimensions and $\sigma$ corresponds to the activation function.
+Eq.\ref{2} represents the feature map activation formulation. \\

 $*$ represents the convolution operation, $F_l$ is the number of feature maps in layer $l$, and $k$ is the convolution kernel.
 The subscript $i$ is ignored for notational clarity in the equation.
 The function $f(x^l;\Phi ^l)=x^{l+1}$ is applied to convolutional layer $l$, where $\phi ^l$ is a trainable kernel parameter.
 These parameters are learned by minimizing the objective function during training.